 The Korean commitment to skincare is soft, and washing is no exception.
 The double cleaning procedure not only removes waste products and sludge from your skin, but it does so in a gentle manner.

-This ensures that intense cleaning should not weaken the natural immune system and the skin is not drained of all oils, including the strong, healthy oils that help preserve and maintain the skin’s protection.
+This ensures that intense cleaning should not weaken the natural immune system.
+The skin is not drained of all oils, including the strong, healthy oils that help preserve and maintain the skin’s protection.
+This is most evident in leading Korean Skincare brands like BEAUTY OF JOSEON, COSRX, 3CE, The Face Shop and Laneige.

 Gentle washing ensures the skin is purified while still being fed and clothed, healthy, and moisturized, which improves avoid skin irritation or sensitization.
 One of the best ways to know what is best for the skin is getting real reviews from real people, so as to understand the best.